1. Accurately and efficiently manage your ROM pad volumes

 With Propeller, uploaded design surfaces can be viewed at any time against any survey captured for that site.
 You can then export 3D DXF and point cloud files to use for updating pit and waste dump designs whenever you want.

 And the return on investment continues to pay because you’re working with trusted data and easy-to-use tools you can count on more accurate planning and budgeting.
 This means less time starting over, fewer unseen delays, and tighter planning.

 4. Ensure safety on your mine

 The first priority on any mine is safety.
 However, safety plans, inspections, etc., take time and resources to get right, and they are mandatory.
-With useable drone data, you can trim time off these tasks with easy-to-navigate and shareable 3D surveys.
+With useable mine drone data, you can trim time off these tasks with easy-to-navigate and shareable 3D surveys.

 Quickly measure haul roads to ensure they meet safety standards for both grades and windrow heights.
 And because Propeller is browser-based, inspections no longer have to be done on site: inspectors with view-only access could visually inspect the mine from miles away on any browser-enabled device.

 5. Keep your road grades consistent throughout the mine

 Even small alterations from road design can increase cycle times and fuel consumption, in addition to falling outside of proper safety guidelines and wearing out equipment sooner.
 The time, effort, and risk associated with spotting and fixing those issues add up.